MaineGeneral Residential Services for Men

 MaineGeneral Residential Services for Men - Augusta, ME

 Mainegeneral Residential Services For Men is an addiction treatment center located at 2093 Belgrade Road in the 04330 zip code in Augusta, ME.
 It is operated by a private non-profit organization.
-Mainegeneral Residential Services For Men provides prescribes suboxone, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by Mainegeneral Residential Services For Men include relapse prevention treatment, anger management and trauma counseling.
-Mainegeneral Residential Services For Men provides residential long term drug treatment and residential drug rehab.
-It also provides residential drug use treatment and inpatient dual diagnosis treatment.
+Mainegeneral Residential Services For Men provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
+Some of the treatment approaches used by Mainegeneral Residential Services For Men include dialectical behavior therapy, trauma counseling and cognitive behavioral therapy.
+Mainegeneral Residential Services For Men provides residential drug rehab and one year inpatient drug rehab.
+It also provides residential treatment for drug abuse and inpatient treatment for co-occurring mental health and drug use disorders.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 2093 Belgrade Road, Augusta, ME 04330